Clemson University: Wilbur O. and Ann Powers College of Business

-The College of Business is accredited by the Association to Advance Collegiate Schools of Business.
+The Wilbur O. and Ann Powers College of Business is accredited by the Association to Advance Collegiate Schools of Business.

 The College of Business, after receiving a $60m gift from Wilbur and Ann Powers, was renamed the Wilbur O. and Ann Power College of Business in October 2020.
 The College of Business was the first to be named in the history of Clemson University.

-The College of Business is ranked among the top schools on the Princeton Review’s 2023 "Best Business Schools" and "Best Business Schools (Southeast)" lists.
-The college is also listed on the "Best Online MBA Programs".
-It is ranked #10 for "Best MBA for Human Resources", #34 for "Top 50 Entrepreneurship: Grad", and #5 for "Top South Top 50 Entrepreneurship: Grad".
+The Wilbur O. and Ann Powers College of Business is ranked No. 38 Best Colleges for Business in America and No. 1 Best Colleges for Business in South Carolina by Niche.
+The College is also named among The Princeton Review’s Best Online MBA Programs for 2026.
+It is ranked No. 9 for Best MBA for Human Resources, No. 31 for Top 50 Best Graduate Programs for Entrepreneurs and No. 5 for Top 50 Best Graduate Programs for Entrepreneurs (South).

-As of 2024, U.S. News and World Report ranks the college #98 in "Best Business Schools" and #56 in "Part-time MBA."
+As of 2025, U.S. News & World Report ranks the college No. 95 in Best Business Schools and No. 77 in Part-time MBA.